the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

-* Fix - Ensure that the venue state is displayed next to the city in list view.
+* Fix - Ensure that venue state or province are displayed next to the city in list view.
 [TEC-3332]

 = [5.9.0] 2021-08-24 =